Low Sexual Desire

 Sexual desire is now believed to be more biologically driven among men than among women.
 It is spontaneous and generally considered the first step toward intimate feelings and behavior.
 Loss of sexual desire and sexual inhibition may be more common among women—but these problems are not unknown among men.

 Men often experience decreased sex drive in response to heavy alcohol consumption.
 Erectile dysfunction, performance anxiety, medical conditions, medications, and stress can all diminish sexual desire.
-While some clinicians report that men's excessive use of pornography leads to diminished sex drive within a relationship, some studies show mixed positive and negative effects of pornography on relationships while others find no negative impact at all.
+While some clinicians report that men's excessive use of pornography leads to diminished sex drive within a relationship, some studies show mixed positive and negative effects of pornography on relationships, and others find no negative impact at all.

 Sexual Desire in Women

 Sexual desire in females is both more complex and more fragile than it is in males.
-It is generally more variable, related to women's hormonal state, how they feel about themselves and their partners, and other events in their lives, to say nothing of a partner's lovemaking style and technique.
+It is generally more variable, and women may find themselves more easily turned off, depending on their hormonal state, how they feel about themselves and their partners, and other events in their lives, to say nothing of a partner's lovemaking style and technique.

 The Effects of Age on Libido